Michal1609/WebHookReceiver/README.md

 - 🔔 Real-time notifications for webhooks
 - 🔒 Secure API with API key authentication
 - 💻 System tray integration with custom icon
+- 📊 Notification history with search and filtering
+- 📁 Export history to CSV and JSON formats
+- 🗄️ Support for SQLite and SQL Server databases
+- 🔐 Secure connection string storage with encryption
 - 💯 Comprehensive test coverage
 - 📚 Detailed documentation